 For centuries, the university town of Salamanca has entertained students, children and visitors with a game of "spot the frog."
 As the oldest university in Spain and third oldest in the world, Salamanca knows how to spin a good tale.

 Ours starts at the entrance to the Universidad Civil, an immense sandstone carving that rises towards the sky.
 There, amid the carved stonework above the Puerta de Salamanca facade, lives the all important Salamanca frog.

 Spot it and you'll have good luck in the following year.
 Especially in exams.

 Sounds straightforward enough, right?
 Well, not so fast.

 The frog is small, the carving intricate.
-As befits the oldest university in Spain (and third oldest in the world,) the University Entrance is a rather grand affair.
 Even when you know what you're looking for, it can take some time.

-A few streets away, a similar apricot-coloured carving graces the walls of the New Cathedral (after all, work only began on this one in 1513.)
+A few streets away, you can play similar games with the facade of the New Cathedral (new in this case means that work began in 1513.)

 The astronaut of Salamanca.